samuelahmed/RSS-Reader/README.md

 Controls:
 - Select feed with mouse click
 - Open articles with enter or click
-- close open article with escape (or click in the top right corner)
+- Close articles with escape (or click in the top right corner)